“May Contain”

 Stage 2: Milk & Egg

 I didn’t give her all of the “may contain egg/milk” products right away.
-But I picked and chose items of high interest - foods that made me think, “It would be so nice to be able to incorporate this into her diet” - foods whose benefit seemed to outweigh the small risk.
+But I picked and chose items of high value - foods that made me think, “It would be so nice to be able to incorporate this into her diet” - foods whose benefit seemed to outweigh the small risk.
 So one by one, carefully, I began to give my daughter some items that did have a precautionary warning for milk and egg, still avoiding “may contain peanut” items.

 When my daughter was 5 years old, I heard the podcast episode “What Does Precautionary Food Allergy Labeling Actually Mean?” by AAAAI and hosted by Dr. Dave Stukus.
 It absolutely blew my mind.